If Your Partner Wants to Be a Swinger This Weekend, Beware

 There wasn’t a big moment, but many bad ones, that led up to their divorce.
 Jill decided her wedding ring was bad luck, so she took it off.
 She swiped right on Bumble and met a man.
 He told her she was going to have sex with him.
 She joked, “you wish.”
 She had sex with him.

 “Matt took too much.
-He stole my sexuality,” Jill told me, “And I needed that one shot to feel like a woman again.”
+He stole my sexuality,” Jill tells me.
+“And I needed that one shot to feel like a woman again.”

 Jill has lots of dates.
 Tomorrow she’s flying to Aspen to go skiing with girlfriends.
-She misplaced her ski boots so she’s going to have to rent some.
+She misplaced her ski boots, so she’s going to have to rent some.
 She wonders what her purpose is.
-She once thought it was to be “one hell of a mom”, but it’s not so easy to just go out and find a husband.
-She’s become a volunteer whore.
+She once thought it was to be “one hell of a mom,” but it’s not so easy to just go out and find a husband.
+She’s become a volunteering whore.
 She donates to charities.
 And she doesn’t hold any grudges against swinging.

-“You’ll meet someone, you’ll be a mom and you’ll find your purpose,” I tell her.
+“You’ll meet someone, you’ll be a mom, and you’ll find your purpose,” I tell her.

 “I’m curious as to when,” she says.
 “It will change everything.”